parrot/parrot-utils/README.md

 various people from having to clone the entire parrot.git repo and gives these utilities a nice cozy home to call their own.

+git/            - This directory contains git-related stuff, such as hooks used on Github.